 “Breaking Ground” brings attention to the significant shifts in California ceramics over several generations of female artists.
 Rather than using their date of birth to determine their place in this history the exhibition is presented in three sections using the artist’s breaking ground period.

 The opening reception of the exhibit took place from 4 p.m. to 6 p.m. on Saturday, where a constant flux of people flowed in and out of the venue.
 The exhibition drew all kinds of people from different backgrounds and mediums to enjoy their art.

 “This subject is very important to the history of ceramics,” Jo Lauria, adjunct curator said.
 “My involvement was the research of these early generations of California.
-I chose six women to concentrate my efforts initially because they were all born in the late 1900s, their work then spanned, while their development, their breakthrough moments really were in the 1930s, which is very early in the history of California ceramics.”
+I chose six women to concentrate my efforts initially because they were all born in the 19th century, their work then spanned, while their development, their breakthrough moments really were in the 1930s, which is very early in the history of California ceramics.”

 Lauria’s role was to also locate objects that would illustrate their involvement and write the extended captions for the exhibition.
 She said the most rewarding part of her job is being able to make a contribution to the long and rich history of ceramics, her passion that fulfills her intellectual curiosity.

 Lauria said that locating the best and most relevant examples of an artist’s work in the exhibition can be a challenge.
 Lauria has a master of fine arts from the Otis College of Art and Design with a concentration in ceramics and has been a curator for the last 20 years.